Get insider access

 Compared To Other Monitors

 The Dell S2722QC is a great mid-range 4k office monitor.
-It has many productivity features like its USB-C input, USB hub, and ergonomic stand, and the 4k resolution ensures crisp text.
+It has many productivity features like its USB hub that includes a USB-C port, and the 4k resolution ensures crisp text.
 If you need something for the office and want to take advantage of the USB-C input, it's worth the upgrade over the Dell S2721QS.
-If you're looking for a monitor that can display a wider range of colors in HDR and has better color accuracy before calibration, in addition to a larger USB hub and a KVM switch, consider the Dell U2723QE.
+However, if you're looking for a monitor that can display a wider range of colors in HDR and has better color accuracy before calibration, in addition to a larger USB hub and a KVM switch, consider the Dell U2723QE instead.

-See our recommendations for the best 4k monitors, the best office monitors, and the best monitors under $500.
+See our recommendations for the best 4k monitors, the best work monitors, and the best monitors under $500.

 Dell U2723QE

 The Dell S2722QC and the Dell U2723QE are both good overall 4k monitors.
-Picture quality is similar between both, except the U2723QE has much better out-of-the-box accuracy and displays a wider range of colors in HDR.
-The U2723QE also has more inputs like a DisplayPort output that you can use for daisy chaining and multiple USB-C ports.
+The picture quality is similar between both, except the U2723QE has much better out-of-the-box accuracy and higher contrast and displays a wider range of colors in HDR.
+The U2723QE also has more inputs, like a DisplayPort output that you can use for daisy chaining and multiple USB-C ports.
 However, the S2722QC has much better reflection handling, making it a better choice for well-lit rooms, and it's slightly more versatile for gaming because it supports VRR.

 Dell UltraSharp U2720Q

 The Dell UltraSharp U2720Q and the Dell S2722QC are similar 4k monitors.
-Picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
-Motion also looks better on the S2722QC because it has a quicker response time and also supports VRR, which the U2720Q doesn't.
+The picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
 On the other hand, the U2720Q has a better selection of inputs because it has an extra USB-C and USB 3.0 input compared to the S2722QC, and it also has a DisplayPort input.
 While both monitors have ergonomic stands, the one on the U2720Q offers a wider swivel range and higher height adjustment.

 ASUS ProArt Display PA278CV

 The ASUS ProArt Display PA278CV and the Dell S2722QC are both impressive office monitors, but they have a few different features.
 The Dell is a 4k monitor with much better text clarity, while the ASUS has a 1440p screen and a slightly higher 75Hz refresh rate.
-The Dell supports HDR, which the ASUS doesn't have, but it doesn't add much to the Dell anyway, because it has a low contrast and lacks local dimming.
+The Dell supports HDR, which the ASUS doesn't have, but it doesn't add much to the Dell anyway because it has a low contrast and lacks local dimming.
 The Dell also supports Picture-in-Picture and Picture-by-Picture modes.
-On the other hand, the ASUS has much better out-of-the-box accuracy, but this can vary between units.
-Both have similar stands, but the ASUS offers a wider range of ergonomic adjustments.
+On the other hand, the ASUS has much better out-of-the-box accuracy.

 ASUS ProArt Display PA278QV